 - Before and after surgery of the urinary tract.

 - After treatment of pyelonephritis or complicated UTI.

 - All patients with UTI, not mandatory in women with uncomplicated UTI.

 - All patients with fever or sepsis.

 The risk of bacterial contamination is as high as 40% with noninvasive urine collection, depending on sex, age, and compliance.
 The first choice for urine collection is sterile bladder catheterizations, during interventions or by suprapubic bladder puncture.
 Otherwise, urine collection is possible by a midstream clean-catch specimen or with an adhesive bag in infants.

 The four-glass test is used to identify chronic bacterial prostatitis.
 Four specimens are collected and examined microbiologically with urine sediment microscopy and culture.
 Bacterial prostatitis is likely if there is a 10-fold increase in bacteria between VB1/2 and EPS/VB3:

 - The first 10 ml of urine (urethral specimen, VB1)

 - Midstream urine (bladder specimen, VB2)

-- Expressed prostate secret (EPS): normal are <10 leucocyts per view in high magnification.
+- Expressed prostate secret (EPS): standard values are <10 leucocytes per view in high magnification.